chensong1995/numpy-tutorial/README.rst

 We set the value of ``A[0,0]`` to 9 and we see immediate change in ``Z[1,1]`` because ``A[0,0]`` actually corresponds to ``Z[1,1]``.
-This may seem trivial with such simple arrays, but things can become much more complex (we'll see that later).
+This may seem trivial with such simple arrays, but things can become much more complex (we will see that later).
 If in doubt, you can check easily if an array is part of another one::